JanMuench/Tutorial_Patch-clamp_data/README.md

 	5. To adapt the kinetic scheme one needs to change a few things within KF.txt  which are the observation model matrix H and the functions related to the kinetic scheme.
 Then “KF.txt” needs to be recompiled:
+		As an example the function:
+			matrix assign_param_to_rate_matrix_CCCO(vector theta, int M_states)
+    			{
+        			matrix[M_states, M_states] rates_mat;
+        			rates_mat    = [[      0 , theta[1],        0,         0],
+                        			[theta[2],        0, theta[3],         0],
+                        			[       0, theta[4],        0,  theta[5]],
+                        			[       0,        0,  theta[6],        0]];

+        			return rates_mat;
+    			}

+		gets the vector variabel "theta" with the rates and an int variabel "M_states" with the Number of Markov states.
+It defines the topology of the kinetic scheme by the independent non-zero coefficients.
+Thus we defined here a 4x4 rate matrix with 6 chemical reaction channels which describe the kinetic scheme of the ion channel.
+		Each ion channel has 2 states it is directly connected with by one transition (graph) Only the first and the fourth state one only one ajacent state.
+		We chose the notation where the matrix acts onto the a column vector to its right which means the each coloumn of the rate matrix needs to be sum to zero.
+This happens in the following function.

 	5.1.
 The row vector “conduc_state” needs to  be changed to the desired signal model.
 It represents the matrix H of the 	article which generates the mean signal for a given ensemble state.
 If more than  two conducting classes (non-conducting and conducting) are